tordans/maproulette-backend/README.md

 ### Register an OAuth app with OSM

 Before beginning, you'll need to register an app with OpenStreetMap to get a consumer key and secret key.
-For development and testing, you may wish to do this on the [OSM dev server](http://master.apis.dev.openstreetmap.org) (you will need to setup a new user account if you have't used the dev server before).
+For development and testing, you may wish to do this on the [OSM dev server](http://master.apis.dev.openstreetmap.org) (you will need to setup a new user account if you haven't used the dev server before).

 To register your app, login to your account, go to "My Settings", click on "oauth settings", and then click "Register your Application" near the bottom.
 Give your app a name and application URL (you can simply use http://localhost:9000 if desired) and leave the other URL fields blank.
 In the permissions section, check "read their user preferences" and "modify the map" and then click the "Register" button at the bottom to get your consumer and secret keys.
 Be sure to take note of them.